Audioquest Diamond USB cable

 Naturally, this called for the Diamond, and just like before, it consistently provides a supremely open and airy treble, along with excellent timing, and an overall more coherent, more focused, and more refined sound.
 Interestingly, the Diamond also seems to compensate for the PWD’s inherent lack of low-level detailing, making the DAC sound more hi res.
 Depending on taste, one might prefer the KingRex for its extra big and powerful sound, or the Diamond for its more neutral, more coherent and better focused, more highly resolved sound.

 Update dec 2014

 Since I swapped the Spider racks for Artesania some time ago, and even more so since my system is set up at the other end of the room, the sound is a lot fuller, and I don’t need the subs anymore.
 As a result, the balance has tilted such that I now prefer the Audioquest Diamond over the KingRex because of its higher resolution and more nimble sound.
 For some time now it has been the fixed link between the AudioAanZee Ultra Flow and the Jeff Rowland Aeris DAC.

 Make no mistake: USB cables definitely matter.
 Even with DACs that incorporate advanced reclocking or even a digital lense, such as the PS Audio PWD MKII, the differences are still easily heard.

-Standard cheap cables will work, and actually sound quite neutral, but you will miss out on many audiophile traits that can be had using more upscale cables.
-With the KingRex uART this means a bigger, more ballsy and more colourful sound and with the Audioquest Diamond this means a cleaner, more coherent, better focused, more refined and more hi res sound.
+Standard cheap cables will work, and actually, sound quite neutral, but you will miss out on many audiophile traits that can be had using more upscale cables.
+With the KingRex uART this means a bigger, more ballsy, and more colorful sound and with the Audioquest Diamond, this means a cleaner, more coherent, better focused, more refined, and more hi-res sound.